-Logos give businesses an identity, but you need to understand why that is so important.
+Logos give websites an identity, but you need to understand why that is so important.
 The branding process has many different stages and elements.
 The design and proper usage of your logo are a big part of it.

-Your job is to make sure people connect the dots and recognize your brand the second they see the logo.
+Your job is to make sure people connect the dots and recognize your website and brand the second they see the logo.
 If that works, your marketing efforts will be much more effective.
 The fact is, most people build an emotional connection with the brands they’ve had positive experiences with, based on their history and personality.

 When targeted consumers see your logo, they need to instantly recognize it and connect it with your brand values.
 Why is this important?
 Because approximately 65 percent of consumers said shared values attract them to a brand and to the specific products or services you offer.
 They also revealed that shared values help make your brand more memorable.
-The very next time they think about something related to your niche, your brand name and logo should be the first images that pop into their minds.
+The very next time they think about something related to your niche, your domain name and logo should be the first images that pop into their minds.

 Your audience should be able to differentiate your logo from a series of different brand logos on a shelf and choose your product based on the fact that they associate it with quality, cost-effectiveness or any other characteristic that you want to be known for.

 Principles of an effective logo

 For you to successfully create a logo, there are some principles you need to be aware of.
 As a beginner in the world of logo design, you’ll need to train your mind so that it can adopt a creative thinking process that will enable you to come up with unique designs.
 You should be able to do this if you understand the following principles:

 Designers constantly overdo it when it comes to logos.
 But the most popular logos are striking in their simplicity.
 Nike and Apple are great examples: everyone on the planet recognizes these logos and their mottos.
 Obviously, there’s a thin line between overdoing and underdoing it, and this might be your biggest challenge when designing a logo.